 Take Royal Caribbean, which is par for the course.
 For cruises up to four nights, you need to cancel 75 days or more prior to cruising.
 For cruises of five nights or longer, that window increases to 90 days.
 And if you cancel a cruise of any length within 30 days of your departure, your refund is the same: $0.
 (If you book on or before July 31st, 2021 however, you have more flexible options).2

 Cruise lines will try to sell you their own waiver, but if you read the fine print you'll see they only offer refunds when you cancel your trip for a limited list of covered reasons.
 And if you must cancel for another reason, cruise lines' plans generally offer credits worth 75 percent of the trip cost.

 Don't lose your travel investment.
 Protect yourself with a travel insurance plan, one that allows you to cancel your trip for a wide range of covered reasons.

 When you’re soaking in rays on the Lido Deck with a good book in one hand and a fresh mango smoothie in the other, the last thing on your mind might be a medical emergency.
-Even if you’re in perfect health, you can never predict when you might break an ankle, come down with the Flu or suffer a heart attack.
+Even if you’re in perfect health, you can never predict when you might break an ankle or suffer a heart attack.